What does the House Mouse look like?

 What are the nesting habits of the House Mouse?

-House Mice build nest to deliver and raise their pups in.
+House Mice build nests to deliver and raise their pups in.
 The number of mice living in a nest can vary but usually is between 3 and 24 mice.
-Homeowners and pest control companies have found House Mice nesting in mattresses, in dresser drawers, in shoes, kitchen cabinets, sofas, in boxes, in luggage, in file cabinets, in wall cavities, ceiling voids, under appliances, in piles of clothing, attic or crawl space fiberglass insulation, in wood piles, in debris piles, in unused cars or vehicles.
-House Mice are also commonly found nesting behind, under and in appliances such as ovens, refrigerators, and dishwashers.
+Homeowners and pest control companies have found House Mice nesting in mattresses, in dresser drawers, in shoes, kitchen cabinets, sofas, in boxes, in luggage, in file cabinets, in wall cavities, ceiling voids, under appliances, in piles of clothing, attic or crawl space fiberglass insulation, in woodpiles, in debris piles, in unused cars or vehicles.
+House Mice are also commonly found nesting behind, under, and in appliances such as ovens, refrigerators, and dishwashers.
 It is common to find them nesting under gas ovens where they can benefit from the heat of the oven as well as rip apart the insulation that protects the internal heat of the oven to construct their nest.
-The constant running of a refrigerators motor provides plenty of warmth for the new born pups.
-Basically, any area that provides warmth, dryness, seclusion and protection from predators.
+The constant running of a refrigerator’s motor provides plenty of warmth for the newborn pups.
+Basically, any area provides warmth, dryness, seclusion, and protection from predators.
 The nesting site must also be in close proximity to a food source.
-On the inside of a home House Mice will rip apart paper, string, fabric, insulation, mattress and pillow batting, carpet, cardboard, plastics and other soft materials they can manipulate and construct their nest with.
+On the inside of a home House Mice will rip apart paper, string, fabric, insulation, mattress, pillow batting, carpet, cardboard, plastics, and other soft materials they can manipulate and construct their nest with.
 On the outside House Mice will often use grass clippings and straw to construct their nest.

 How many young do House Mouse have and how are the young raised?